liferay/liferay-docs/develop/learning-paths/mobile/articles/05-creating-get-entries-screenlet/02-creating-the-screenlet-ui.markdown

 # Creating the Get Entries Screenlet's UI [](id=creating-the-get-entries-screenlets-ui)

-Once you have the `EntryModel` class, you can create the Screenlet's UI.
+Once you have the model class for entries, you can create the Screenlet's UI.
 Recall that in Liferay Screens for Android, you create a Screenlet's UI by implementing a View.
 A View Model interface, layout XML, and View class comprise a View.
+In this article, you'll create Get Entries Screenlet's View by using the same set of steps you used to create Get Guestbooks Screenlet's View:

+1. Create the View Model interface.

+2. Create the View's layout XML.

+3. Create the View class.

+As you create these components, you'll notice that they share a great deal of code with the corresponding components in Get Guestbooks Screenlet's View.
+The biggest difference between these Screenlets' Views is that one displays guestbooks and the other displays entries.
+The mechanisms they use to display their data, however, are almost identical.

-Before creating these components, however, you should create a new package for them.
-Get started by creating a new package named `view` inside the `getentriesscreenlet` package.
+To get started, create a new package named `view` inside the `getentriesscreenlet` package.
+You'll first create the View Model interface inside this new `view` package.

 ## Creating the View Model Interface [](id=creating-the-view-model-interface)